Trinity College of Florida

 ROI Score: 6/100 · Poor Value

-Trinity College of Florida, a tiny (148 students) Bible college in Trinity, Florida, scores 6 (Poor Value tier) - one of the lowest scores in this batch and the data tells an unambiguous story.
+Trinity College of Florida, a tiny (148 students) Bible college in Trinity, Florida, scores 6 (Poor Value tier) - one of the lowest scores in our dataset and the data tells an unambiguous story.
 Sticker tuition of $16,300 looks moderate, but average net price is actually higher at $20,297 - meaning the school provides essentially no institutional aid and net cost includes room/board.
 Four-year cost runs $81,188.
-Median earnings six years out are just $27,700, climbing only marginally to $32,465 by year ten - the flattest earnings curve in this batch and below the high-school-only worker premium.
+Median earnings six years out are just $27,700, climbing only marginally to $32,465 by year ten - the flattest earnings curve in our dataset and below the high-school-only worker premium.
 The 999-year payback period flags that earnings never recoup costs against the federal benchmark, meaning the typical graduate's earnings premium over a high-school-educated worker doesn't cover the cost of attendance.
 Median federal debt is $23,250, with a 0.84 debt-to-earnings ratio.
 The completion rate of 0% is genuinely shocking - either the school had zero graduates in the reporting cohort or completion data is suppressed/unavailable.
 Three-year repayment rate of 46% is severely weak.
 Earnings premium of -0.031 (sub-score 4) is actually negative against benchmark.
 The honest read: Trinity College of Florida is a niche Bible-training credential, not a general-purpose college.
 Prospective students should treat this as ministry-formation enrollment with virtually no labor-market ROI.

 The data raises concerns about Trinity College of Florida